 Regarded by Honda as being fast and efficient, the Ridgeline has been around for nearly two decades.
 The automaker states that the 2023 model, available since fall 2022, has enhanced rugged capability and design so that the light pickup truck remains competitive.
-But a major problem is that consumers are finding the automatic high beam system malfunctions, threatening their safety.
-They can’t rely on the ruggedness, speed, or efficiency of the vehicle to change this.
+But a major problem is that consumers are finding the automatic high beam system, engine, and powertrain malfunction, threatening their safety.
+Those affected by these failures can’t rely on the ruggedness, speed, or efficiency of the vehicle to change this.

 Most Common Problems